beyondcode/laravel-prose-linter/README.md

 For installation instructions and usage and examples, please take a look at the [official documentation](https://beyondco.de/docs/laravel-prose-linter/).

 ### System Requirements
-This package requires PHP 8.0 or higher.
+This package requires PHP 8.0 or higher and Laravel 8 or higher.

 ### Security